Franchise owner Franchisee

 1. Entry requirements

-You don't need formal qualifications to run most franchises, but you may find it helpful if you have some business skills in areas like people management and basic accounting.
+You don't need formal qualifications to run most franchises, but you may find it helpful if you have some business skills in areas like:

 You’ll need access to money to buy the franchise and pay ongoing agreement fees.